onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first."

 ## Python 3.7
-This is now definitely the last Version with Support for Python 3.6.
-Please upgrade **now**.
-Home Assistant will drop support for Python 3.6 with the first release after December 15, 2019, as announced several times:
+You will need Python 3.7 for running Home assistant on Gentoo Linux.
+Home Assistant has dropped support for Python 3.6 since ~0.103.0:
 - https://github.com/home-assistant/home-assistant/pull/27680
 - https://github.com/home-assistant/architecture/blob/master/adr/0002-minimum-supported-python-version.md

 Many of the modules/components/libraries do **not** have compatibility for Python 3.7 advertised, and many of the components have **not** been tested here, but all compile without errors on their own.
 Please report an issue [here](https://github.com/onkelbeh/HomeAssistantRepository/issues) or my [private git server](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) if you encounter any problems.

+I am running my productive box with Python 3.7, no Python 3.6 anymore.
+Anyway, it also has to have 2.7.
+Even ESPHome runs on the same box with some small patches (included in my Ebuild).
+Installation- and upgrade instructions?
+Just scroll down a bit, you will also find a list of the packages which still depend on Python 2.7 there.

 ## Source
 Once this was a fork of `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
 First I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.